amesaine/dotfiles/.config/xkb/README.md

 Besides editing the configuration files, the layouts' options can be toggled in **gnome-tweaks > Keyboard & Mouse > Additional Layout Options**

-![Screenshot of adding input sources in gnome-tweaks][gnome-switch-layout-shortcut]
+![Screenshot of adding input sources in gnome-tweaks][gnome-tweaks]

 Resources